fairlearn/fairlearn/docs/about/index.rst

 impacts of different mitigation strategies and then make trade-offs appropriate to their scenario.

-Fairlearn is a community-driven open source project which is to be shaped through stakeholder engagement.
+Fairlearn is currently driven by Microsoft Research and Azure with a substantial involvement of external contributors and an intention to eventually transition to a community-driven open source project under by a neutral organization.
-Its development and growth are guided by the belief that meaningful progress toward fairer AI systems requires input from a breadth of perspectives, ranging from data scientists, developers, and business decision makers to the people whose lives may be affected by the predictions of AI systems.
+The development and growth of Fairlearn are guided by the belief that meaningful progress toward fairer AI systems requires input from a breadth of perspectives, ranging from data scientists, developers, and business decision makers to the people whose lives may be affected by the predictions of AI systems.